laetitia1234/Angular-Quote-App/README.md

  The project  is quotes project where the user is able to submit his favorite quote

 ## BDD
+>the user will first be able to see my forite quotes
 >the user has to input this or her quote into the form